FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Prevention: Best Practices

-2. Plan every flight carefully: Check airspace, weather, TFRs, and local restrictions
+2. Plan every flight carefully: Check airspace, weather, TFRs, and local restrictions before you take off

 3. Use current flight planning apps: B4UFLY, AirMap, or Aloft for airspace awareness